Psychological Therapies in the NHS

 Follow the conference on Twitter #NewSavoy2019

-This year’s one-day national assembly, in a departure from our previous events, will bring together key leaders in mental health and key stakeholders from across a range of expertise and experience who we need to help us chart a sane way forward from Brexit, what Brexit?
-Mark Easton, BBC Home Affairs Correspondent will open the conference with a discussion looking at how we can mitigate the impact of Brexit on mental health.
-Throughout the day the conference will centre around national updates including the NICE Depression Guidance (still in development), implications of the Wessely review of the Mental Health Act, progress of the 5 Year Forward View and access to all NICE recommended talking therapies, the annual NSP/BPS staff wellbeing survey (please complete the survey before the closing deadline of 6th March 2019), austerity, and the impact of the NHS Long-Term Plan on mental health, particularly services for children and young people, and how we take it forward.
+This year’s one-day national IAPT conference will bring together key leaders in mental health and key stakeholders from across a range of expertise and experience to update us on national developments including the NICE Depression Guidance (still in development), implications of the Wessely review of the Mental Health Act, progress of the 5 Year Forward View and access to all NICE recommended talking therapies, the annual NSP/BPS staff wellbeing survey wellbeing survey (please complete the survey before the closing deadline of 6th March 2019), austerity, and the impact of the NHS Long-Term Plan on mental health, particularly services for children and young people, and how we take it forward.